arskom/spyne/doc/source/index.rst

 committers.
 They will respond to review your patch and act accordingly.

 To save both parties time, make sure the existing tests pass.
-If you are adding new functionality or fixing a bug, please have accompanying test.
+If you are adding new functionality or fixing a bug, please have the accompanying test.
 This will both help us increase test coverage and insure your use-case is immunte to feature code changes.
-You could also summarize in one or two lines how your work will affect the life of rpclib users in the CHANGELOG.md file.
+You could also summarize in one or two lines how your work will affect the life of rpclib users in the CHANGELOG file.

 Please follow the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`
 style guidelines for both source code and docstrings.